ginstrom/paladin-novel/chapters/13_healing-hands-troubled-heart.md

 "Come," Silviana said, rising gracefully beside him.
 "Let us see what new challenge awaits."

 As they made their way down the slope, Gond reflected on the morning's lesson.
 He was beginning to understand that divine power wasn't something he possessed—it was something that possessed him, flowed through him, changed him with each use.
 The thought should have terrified him, but instead it brought an odd sort of peace.

-He was no longer the man who'd awakened in chains, driven by thoughts of revenge.
-That man had died somewhere between the slave ship and this valley, replaced by someone he was still learning to recognize.
-Someone who chose to heal rather than harm, to protect rather than pursue vengeance.

-The irony wasn't lost on him.
-In losing his old self, he'd found something far more valuable—a purpose that went beyond personal satisfaction or gain.
-It was a burden, yes, but it was also a gift.

 ***